anaticulae/rawmaker/docs/releases/backlog.rst

 * test_run_huge use tests.run_success to increase code coverage

-* add extractor to extract cluster of lines as figures

 * math extractor

 * fix dirty annotation parser!

 * add hidden whitespace parser

-* Imagero (planned)

 * add black and white analysis, move to image analysis package?
 Make this optional in GUI to let the user check if paper is black and white